WambuiGrace/week-5-web-sockets-assignment-WambuiGrace/README.md

 You will build a chat application with the following features:
 1. Real-time messaging using Socket.io
 2. User authentication and presence
-3. Multiple chat rooms or private messaging
+3. Multiple chat rooms
-4. Real-time notifications
+4. Real-time notifications with the Web Notifications API
-5. Advanced features like typing indicators and read receipts
+5. Typing indicators
+6. Read receipts

 ## Project Structure